VishnuJG/Machine-Learning-with-Spark-Streaming/resources/readme.md

-This folder has all the graphs necessary for clearn explanation of all the findings.
+This folder has all the images necessary for explaining of all the findings.